KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 ## What I wanted to do differently

 As seen above I implemented a rather deterministic flow with n8n.
-I wanted to explore how I can use Dapr agents and workflows to create a more agentic workflow, which is more flexible and can adapt to the situation at hand - making scaling up and bringing in new components more easy.
+I wanted to explore how I can use Dapr agents and workflows to create a more agentic workflow, which is more flexible and can adapt to the situation at hand - making scaling up and bringing in new components easier.
 In essence this means:

 1. polling on OneDrive, downloading and transcribing the voice recording runs in a deterministic workflow
 2. transcript is then handed to LLM-orchestrated agents which have instructions to figure out what to do with the transcription